 Sernova's Cell Pouch was designed and patented to take into consideration the biological requirements of therapeutic cells.
 Our research demonstrates that highly vascularized tissue develops within the Cell Pouch environment when implanted below the skin or in other locations prior to transplantation of therapeutic cells.
 In long-term preclinical evaluation, the Cell Pouch has been shown to maintain a stable, vascularized tissue environment prior to the placement of these transplanted therapeutic cells.
 We believe these conditions are key for maintaining long-term survival and function of therapeutic cells.
-We have demonstrated in a series of ISO 10993 biocompatibility studies and multiple animal studies that the Cell Pouch is biocompatible and safe.
-Long-term studies in multiple animal models have demonstrated that the islets become well-supported with microvessels as in their natural pancreatic environment following islet transplantation into the Cell Pouch.
+We have demonstrated in a series of ISO 10993 biocompatibility studies, multiple animal studies and human clinical trials that the Cell Pouch is biocompatible and safe.
+Long-term studies in multiple animal models have demonstrated that the islets become well-supported with microvessels similar to their natural pancreatic environment following islet transplantation into the Cell Pouch.

+An anticipated benefit of the Cell Pouch is enhanced long-term therapeutic cell survival and function, which we believe is due in part to cells living in a natural tissue matrix within close contact of required microvessels.
+For diabetes, as an example, this close vessel proximity enables islets to monitor blood glucose levels and produce the appropriate amount of insulin throughout the day and night and after meals.
 An independent preclinical study published in the journal "Transplantation" (Transplantation 2015 Nov: 99 (11):2294-300) demonstrated that the Cell Pouch with islets provided insulin independence for the length of the study (100 days) in a small animal model of diabetes using a marginal transplanted islet mass where over 95% of the animals achieved insulin independence.
-This study supports the concept that the Cell Pouch may require a smaller than anticipated number of cells to achieve efficacy, one of the parameters being investigated for further human clinical evaluation to achieve glucose control in patients with diabetes.
+This study supports the concept that the Cell Pouch may require a smaller than initially anticipated number of cells to achieve efficacy, one of the parameters being investigated further in human clinical evaluation to achieve glucose control in patients with diabetes.